 Pneumonia refers to a common infection of the lungs caused by one of the following types of germs: bacteria, fungi, or viruses.
 The infection can involve one lung, both lungs, or just part of a lung.
 Depending on your overall health, pneumonia and its symptoms can be mild or severe.
 In more severe cases, pneumonia can require hospitalization and even lead to death.
-In the US, 1.2 million people were hospitalized with pneumonia in 2007, and 52,000 died from the disease.
-Worldwide, pneumonia is the leading cause of death for children under the age of 5.
-In low- and middle-income countries, one fifth of all deaths of children under the age of 5 are due to pneumonia each year.
+In the US, 1.1 million people were hospitalized with pneumonia in 2010, and over 49,000 died from the disease.
+Worldwide, pneumonia is the leading cause of death for children under the age of five.
+Almost one fifth of all deaths of children under the age of five are due to pneumonia each year.

 - Shortness of breath

 - Cough with sputum (materials such as mucus and phlegm that are coughed up from the lungs)

 - Dry cough (no mucus or phlegm with coughing)

 - Physical exam of the lungs with a stethoscope

 - Sputum sample for stain and culture, which show what germ is present in the lungs.
 Sometimes a person can cough up the sputum.
 If not, a procedure known as bronchoalveolar lavage (BAL) can be done.
 In this procedure, sputum is obtained by placing a small tube down the windpipe that enables the provider to see the inside of the lungs and collect a sample of sputum.

 - Arterial blood gases (ABGs) are drawn to measure oxygen content; the lower the amount of oxygen in the bloodstream, the more serious the pneumonia